Rishika-20/Barcode-Scanner-POC/README.md

 5. Build and run the app on an Android device or emulator.

-6. Open the app and grant necessary permissions to access the device's camera.
+6. Open the app and grant the necessary permissions to access the device's camera.

 7. Scan QR codes and barcodes by pointing the camera at them.